-MUSC partners with healthcare systems and organizations across South Carolina to provide innovative services so most patients can receive expert medical care in the comfort of their home communities.
+MUSC Health partners with healthcare systems and organizations across South Carolina to provide innovative services so most patients can receive expert medical care in the comfort of their home communities.
 Our telehealth program partners are critical to the success of efforts to improve the timeliness and quality of healthcare services provided regardless of location.
 In addition, they are important partners in innovation as they advance healthcare services into new areas of stroke and critical care.
-MUSC continues to extend our partnerships to meet the unique needs of the state.
+MUSC Health continues to extend our partnerships to meet the unique needs of the state.
 Are you interested in partnering for enhanced healthcare services?

 The Pediatric Emergency and Critical Care Telehealth Program provides rural hospitals with 24/7 access to pediatric critical care and emergency medicine consultation.

 The MUSC Health Critical Care Outreach Program is designed to improve the care of critically ill patients and will include a multi-hospital consortium between MUSC Health and community hospitals.
 This innovative approach to critical care provides partner hospitals with 24/7/365 access to MUSC Health’s board certified and experienced intensivists.

 MUSC Health’s Telemental Health offers many psychiatric care programs to facilities with adolescents with mental illnesses, veterans with PTSD and for survivors of civilian trauma.

 The MUSC Health Teleneurology program offers hospitals 24/7 general neurology coverage and expert consultation for routine and emergency care of patients with general neurological conditions.